 The DE LA MORA online school focuses on the training and continued education of two types of interpreters: Court Interpreters and Medical Interpreters.

 If you are bilingual, this incredible career is already at your fingertips – no Bachelor’s or Master’s degree required!
 You only need to pass a court interpreter exam for your state, or a national medical interpreter exam, depending on your desired field.
 That being said, oral interpretation exams are not easy to pass, with an average of only 15% of test takers passing their first attempt without previous training.

 Professional interpretation requires training, even for those who have interpreted before.
 There are higher stakes involved in the legal and medical environments, where life and liberty are on the line.
 Interpreters in these fields must be dedicated to accuracy and continue developing their skills throughout their career, continuously updating their knowledge of terminology, culture, colloquialisms, and interpretation techniques.
 A professional interpreter interprets meaning, rather than individual words, and uses context to decide whether a word like “tip” refers to money, an action, or giving information.

 What does it take?

-There is a huge need for interpreters in the U.S and around the world.
-Currently the Bureau of Labor Statistics projects a 29% growth in employment through 2024, which is much faster than average for MOST occupations out there, and currently the median salary is $43, 590.
-Visit the Bureau website to learn more (Click Here)
+There is a large and growing need for interpreters in the U.S. and around the world.
+The Bureau of Labor Statistics currently projects a 29% growth in employment through 2024 – much faster than the projected growth of most occupations.
+The median salary is currently $43, 590, and individuals with higher levels of certification frequently earn more than the average.
+Visit the Bureau’s website to learn more.

-The requirements to become a certified Medical and Court Interpreter vary by state and organizations.
-Below you will find links to the specific requirements mandated by each state.
+The requirements to become a certified Medical and Court Interpreter vary by state and certifying organization.
+Links to specific requirements for each field are below.